Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Step 2: Prepare Your Data

-4. Create a spreadsheet linking images to descriptions
+4. Create a CSV or JSON file linking images to their metadata.

 Step 3: Set Up CLIP